Apologies in advance for the preachy tone of this article.

 I've had reports in the past where kids have deleted the app by accident when playing on their parents iPad.
 If you delete the app then you will delete all the maps - permanently.
 There is no 'special' place that iThoughts can save important information to guard against this.

 iThoughts (iOS) Backup Strategy.

 In the menu under the 'gear' toolbar button is an option called 'Save Archive'.
-This will take all your maps and zip them up into a single archive file then send that archive over into another app.
+This will take all the maps stored locally on your device plus any maps stored in the iThoughts iCloud folder and zip them up into a single archive file then send that archive over into another app.
 Typically you would use this to send the archive into your Dropbox app - or perhaps your Evernote app.
 Those apps will then take care of uploading the archive into the cloud - and most importantly - off your device.